vmware-tanzu/velero/site/content/docs/main/backup-hooks.md

     onError: Fail
 ```

-Your pod must have integrated a shell to use environment variables.
+Note that the container must support the shell command you use.

 [1]: api-types/backup.md